StefFrustagli/narcissism-sources/TESTING.md

 ## Lighthouse Testing
 I performed Lighthouse tests using Chrome Dev tools in an incognito window.

 Due to the use of Instagram reels and the development of a full-stack website, I expected several critical aspects to be addressed.
-Regarding the content used, I was mainly concerned about the site's performance and 'heaviness'.
+I was mainly concerned about the site's performance and 'heaviness'.

 - **Homepage**: